• Skip to primary navigation

 aerial photo of chocolate chip cookies on a baking sheet lined with parchment and a bowl of chocolate chips

 This stems from my high school days.
-Our cafeteria served amazingggg cookies (STHS’ers, amiright?), and every single day after I finished lunch, I would get 2 of them: one sugar and one chocolate chip (oh, to have THAT metabolism again).
+Our cafeteria served amazing cookies, and every single day after I finished lunch, I would get 2 of them: one soft sugar cookie and one slightly crisp but chewy-on-the-inside chocolate chip.

 stack of chocolate chip cookies